egoist/tsup/docs/README.md

 ### ES5 support

-You can use `--target es5` or `"target": "es5"` in `tsconfig.json` to compile the code down to es5, it's processed by [buble](http://buble.surge.sh/).
+You can use `--target es5` to compile the code down to es5, it's processed by [buble](http://buble.surge.sh/).
 Some features are NOT supported by this target, namely: `for .. of`.

 ### Compile-time environment variables